-Never.
-Stop.
-Exploring.
+NEVER.
+STOP.
+EXPLORING.
 Three simple words to some, but a clear and commanding clarion call to those with adventure running deep in their veins.

 South Tyrol provides a one-of-a-kind hiking experience along ancient irrigation channels called Waalwegs.
 Waalweg what?
 Don’t let the name scare you off.
-These casual hiking paths ascend easily and wind through miles of meadows, forests, vineyards and orchards.
+The name translates to irrigation path.
+These casual hiking trails ascend easily and wind through miles of meadows, forests, vineyards and orchards.

-Cafes and mountain huts well placed along the paths serve as resting spots to grab a crisp refreshment and a traditional South Tyrolean dish or two.
-The views from these wayside haunts is enough to keep your feet and gaze firmly planted.
+Cafes and mountain huts well placed along the paths serve as resting spots to grab a crisp refreshment such as a Hugo, a South Tyrol original, and an ample helping of tasty pasta or an authentic Tyrolean dish.
+The views from these wayside haunts are enough to keep your feet and gaze firmly planted.

 A couple of the most scenic and popular Waalwegs to add to your trip plans are the Lagundo/Algunder and the Marlinger/Marlengo near Merano.
-The Marlengo follows the longest irrigation channel in the area and gives you ample views of the Etschtal valley and Lebenberg Castle.
+The Marlengo Waalweg follows the longest irrigation channel in the area and gives you ample views of the Etschtal valley and Lebenberg Castle.

 A Palm-Drenched Promenade

-The Tappeiner Promenade (Tappeinerweg) above Merano is a meanders dream.
+The Tappeiner Promenade (Tappeinerweg) above Merano is a meander’s dream.
 Mediterranean beauty abounds all around this delightful trail.
 Countless palm trees, eucalyptus, cacti, agave, olive trees and other flora follow the promenade from beginning to end.
 It is one of Italy’s best walks.

 As you stroll along ever more breathtaking panoramas of Merano come into view.
-You also get an an opportunity to dazzle your nose by exploring a fragrant herb garden featuring over 230 plants, as well as climb the Powder Tower (Pulverturm) where you can imagine what it was like centuries ago to defend this corner of paradise.
+You also get an opportunity to dazzle your nose by exploring a fragrant herb garden featuring over 230 plants, as well as climb the Powder Tower (Pulverturm) where you can imagine what it was like centuries ago to defend this corner of paradise.

 Explore the Heart of the Dolomites

 You can pedal through more than 600 miles of bike trails at various altitudes — spanning from easy to technically challenging.
 Several tour packages are available from outfitters where you can choose from short rides of a couple of hours to rides over several days.

-Whether you embark on any of these outings or pursue any of the million other hikes and bike rides available, your experience will build an enduring bond with this land born for the wandering kind.
-Like you.
-Like us.
+Whether you embark on any of these outings or pursue any of the countless other hikes and bike rides available, your experience will build an enduring bond with this land born for the wandering kind.